GingerbreadNI Logo

 • Child Tax Credit - where it includes more than the Family Element

 This is a one off payment designed to meet certain funeral expenses.
-If you have become a lone parent as a result of your partner’s death, you can claim this grant if you get one of the following benefits:
+If you have become a lone parent as a result of your partner’s death or if you have lost a child, you can claim this grant if you get one of the following benefits:

 • Income Support or Income Based Jobseeker’s Allowance